endverbraucher/hypercouch/README.md

 # Hypercouch

-HyperCouch is a blogging web app based on Ruby on Rails and CouchDB
+HyperCouch is my blogging web app based on Ruby on Rails and CouchDB

 ## Setup